 The 2006-07 Belmont Bruins finished with a 23-10 mark.
 The Bruins were ranked 25th in the final Mid Major poll on CollegeInsider.com.
 During the season, Byrd was also honored by CollegeInsider.com with a 'Coach of the Week' award.

-In addition, Belmont University has received the prestigious Atlantic Sun Conference Academic Trophy nine of 11 years.
-Seven Atlantic Sun Male Student-Athletes of the Year were Belmont Basketball players, while the program's three top scorers (Wes Burtner, Justin Hare and Adam Mark) have become Academic All-Americans.
+Belmont University has received the prestigious conference Academic Trophy 14 of the last 16 years.
+Seven Atlantic Sun Male Student-Athletes of the Year were Belmont Basketball players, while four of the program's top five scorers (Evan Bradds, Wes Burtner, Justin Hare and Adam Mark) became Academic All-Americans.
 Bruin standout Wes Burtner landed CollegeInsider.com's NCAA Student-Athlete of the Year award in 1998.

 Byrd led the Bruins to its first dream campaign in 2005-06 - surely one of the most memorable seasons in school history.
 With a 15-5 mark during Atlantic Sun Conference play, Belmont earned its first regular season championship in team history.
 But the landmark achievements were merely beginning for Byrd and his team.
 Victories over Campbell, Stetson, and rival Lipscomb in Johnson City earned Belmont its first Atlantic Sun Conference Tournament title and a berth in the NCAA Tournament.
 The Bruins received a 15 seed in the Oakland regional, where they played Pac-10 Champion and eventual National Runner-up UCLA.

 Belmont ended with a sterling 20-11 record.
 All told for 2005-06, Belmont ranked fourth nationally in field goal percentage (.493), eighth in scoring offense (80.6 ppg), and 15th in assists (16.7 apg).